verrazzano/docs/content/en/docs/applications/_index.md

 draft: true
 ---
 ## Overview
-Verrazzano utilizes The OAM specification to provide a layered approach to describing and deploying applications.
+Verrazzano uses the OAM specification to provide a layered approach to describing and deploying applications.
 The [Open Application Model](https://oam.dev/) (OAM) is a specification developed within the [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF).
 Verrazzano is compliant with the [OAM specification version 0.2.1](https://github.com/oam-dev/spec/tree/v0.2.1).